SitePen/dstore/docs/Collection.md

 `add` | This indicates that a new object was added to the store.
 The new object is available on the `target` property.
 `update` | This indicates that an object in the stores was updated.
 The updated object is available on the `target` property.
 `delete` | This indicates that an object in the stores was removed.
 The id of the object is available on the `id` property.

+Setting `filterEvents` to `true` indicates the listener will be called only when the emitted event references an item (`event.target`) that satisfies the collection's current filter query.
+Note: if `filterEvents` is set to `true` for type `update`, the listener will be called only when the item passed to `put` matches the collection's query.
+The original item will not be evaluted.
+For example, a store contains items marked "to-do" and items marked "done" and one collection uses a query looking for "to-do" items and one looks for "done" items.
+Both collections are listening for "update" events.
+If an item is updated from "to-do" to "done", only the "done" collection will be notified of the update.

+If detecting when an item is removed from a collection due to an update is desired, set `filterEvents` to `false` and use the `matchesFilter(item)` method to test if each item updated is currently in the collection.

 There is also a corresponding `emit(type, event)` method (from the [Store interface](Store.md#method-summary)) that can be used to emit events when objects have changed.